Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Conclusions and future directions

 Overall, DeepESD is a suitable candidate for downscaling future projections, when trained to minimize the MSE and ASYM loss functions for temperature and precipitation, respectively.
-This method shows potential for producing high-resolution plausible climate change signals across different climate models and has a tendency to overestimate large changes in extreme temperatures (with maximum deviations around $0.5^\circ$C, compared to the global model signal).
-Future avenues to develop scalable deep downscaling methods could explore the flexibility of graph neural networks \cite{wu_comprehensive_2020,lam_graphcast_2022}, or transformers with attention mechanisms \cite{vaswani_attention_2017} to define scalable models while facilitating extrapolation with output-specific information.
+This method demonstrates potential for generating high-resolution, plausible climate change signals across different climate models, although it tends to overestimate large changes in extreme temperatures (with maximum deviations around $0.5^\circ$C compared to the global model signal).
+Future avenues to develop scalable deep downscaling methods could explore the flexibility of graph neural networks \citep{wu_comprehensive_2020,lam_graphcast_2022}, or transformers with attention mechanisms \citep{vaswani_attention_2017} to define scalable models while facilitating extrapolation with output-specific information.